To submit an article online, and to check the status of your submission, you need to have an account with Journal of the Belgian Society of Radiology

 NOTE: Please include DOIs for reference entries, where possible.

-This journal uses the AMA system – see below for examples of how to format:
+This journal uses the Vancouver system – see below for examples of how to format:

 Journal article – in print – one author